auth0/docs/articles/quickstart/native/ionic-angular/interactive.md

 Sorry about that.
 Here's a couple things to double check:
 * ensure the correct application is selected
 * did you save after entering your URLs?
-* make sure the domain and client ID imported correctly
+* make sure the domain and Client ID imported correctly

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
 :::